jonas-fuchs/varVAMP/docs/how_varvamp_works.md

 varVAMP uses primer3-py to search for potential primers.
 Some of the evaluation if primers match certain criteria was adapted from [primalscheme](www.github.com/aresti/primalscheme).
 The primer search contains multiple steps:
 1. Digest the conserved regions into kmers with the min and max length of primers.
 This is performed on a consensus sequence that does not contain ambiguous characters but is just the majority consensus of the alignment.
 Therefore, primer parameters (gc, temp, thermodynamic model) will be calculated for the best fitting primer.
 2. Evaluate if these kmers are potential primers direction independent (temp, gc, size etc) and direction dependent (secondary structure, gc clamp etc).
 Hardfilter for kmers that satisfy all constraints and calculate their penalties.
-3. Find lowest scoring primer in a window.
-This  window is defined by the end of the first primer in the window + the max primer length.
-This greatly reduces the complexity while retaining well scoring primers.
+3. Find lowest scoring primer. varVAMP sorts the primers by their score and always takes the best scoring if the primer positions have not been covered by a better primer.
+This greatly reduces the complexity while only retaining the best scoring primers.

 ### Amplicon search